-The applicant, Humboldt Bud Company LLC, is applying for a Special Permit for a Pre-Existing Outdoor Cannabis Cultivation in Myers Flat, CA in accordance with the County of Humboldt's CCLUO (Commercial Cannabis Land Use Ordinance) and The State of California.
-Humboldt Bud Company LLC, the Applicant, is leasing the property from Daisy Flats LLC, the owner of 611 Boy Scout Camp Rd.
-Myers Flat, CA 95554 APN 081-101-007-000.
+The applicant is applying for a Special Permit for an Outdoor Cannabis Cultivation in Myers Flat, CA in accordance with the County of Humboldt's CCLUO (Commercial Cannabis Land Use Ordinance) and The State of California.
+The Applicant, Humboldt Bud Company LLC, is leasing the property at 749 Boy Scout Camp Rd.
+Myers Flat, CA 95554 APN 081-091-010-000 & 081-091-013-000 from Magnolia Fields, LLC to Cultivate Cannabis.